 In 2014 Rob released his second solo album, the stripped back acoustic "Black and White".

 Over the past few years, Rob produced Hobnail's long awaited 6th album, "String Things", a stellar showcase of new songs, old favourites re-recorded and crowd favourite cover songs they have made their own.

 Following this he teamed up with Wellington songstress Kim Bonnington, producing her latest album and playing in her touring band.
 He then recorded an album with Too Many Chief sat Wellington's The Surgery with the multiple award-winning engineer Lee Prebble, and spent many many days travelling throughout NZ playing shows.

 2017 proved to be a busy year, with Too Many Chiefs releasing and touring their debut album, and Hobnail recording, releasing & embarking on a national tour in support of their 7th album "Blue Sky Songs":

 "This album has reached new heights and illustrates the evolvement of very good musicians who keep getting better" -Phil Taylor

-Rob's 3rd solo album will be released in March 2019 with a tour taking in Sydney, Auckland, Wellington, Christchurch and points in between.
+Rob's 3rd solo album "Pencarrow" is now available with a tour taking in Sydney, Auckland, Wellington, Christchurch and points in between.

 No rest in sight then, and Rob wouldn't have it any other way.